JohnIrle/Timestamp-micro-service/README.md

 # Timestamp Micro-service
-An Express app that returns a JSON object with unix and natural language dates, when given a url parameter of either unix or natural language.
+An Express app that returns a JSON object with unix and natural language dates when given a url parameter of either unix or natural language.

 ## Example usage:
 * [https://zenith-twine.glitch.me/December%2015,%202015](https://zenith-twine.glitch.me/December%2015,%202015)